jmacioszek/neutrino-dev/docs/upgrading-neutrino.md

 - **BREAKING CHANGE** webpack-chain upgraded to v4.
 The breakage from this upgrade is the `.noParse` method which is now a plain shortcut method, allowing you to set any value.
-- **BREAKING CHANGE** Webpack upgraded to v3.
+- **BREAKING CHANGE** webpack upgraded to v3.
 While most users should need no changes for this upgrade, be aware that it may still be possible for something to change during this upgrade.
 - **BREAKING CHANGE** The Web and React presets no longer include babel-polyfill by default, and have removed the `polyfill.babel` option.
 If you need babel-polyfill in your app, please import it.